Skip to main content

 2.0 Combined Seniority Prover Keys

-The upgrade to 2.0 introduces the concept of seniority with respect to precedence in joining prover rings.
+The upgrade to 2.0 introduced the concept of seniority with respect to precedence in joining prover rings.
 Seniority is a special global-level value which the network uses to resolve conflicts on enrollment attempts on a prover ring.
 During the first 24 hours of the upgrade's release, no transactions can happen on the network, and no prover ring enrollment occurs.
 Afterwards, when the network is unlocked, nodes will automatically attempt to join the prover rings they are capable of supporting, based on the data workers of the node.
 This process requires no action on the part of the node operator, unless you specifically wish to combine keys previously used to increase seniority.

 Note, you can only combine one set of keys from 1.4.19 and above with older keys, and seniority of the older keys is not a pure summation – overlapping ranges are not counted multiple times, and their use for prover enrollment can only occur once (you cannot use older keys twice for multiple sets of 1.4.19 keys).
 If you use multiple sets of keys from after 1.4.19, only one will be used for seniority for post-1.4.19 seniority.